This post may contain affiliate links. Please read our disclosure policy.

 Before butter was made in factories, it was often churned from the cream of several milkings that had naturally begun to ferment, thus developing bacterial cultures.
 So butter from this fermented cream was termed ‘cultured butter.’
 The modern method of making cultured butter is to add bacterial cultures (as is done to make yogurt) to pasteurized cream.
 In both cases, the result is a full flavored, high fat butter.

-High fat butter is often called European style butter simply because the standard fat ratio (to that of water and milk solids) is at least 82% and often 85%, higher than the average of around 81% in the US.
+High fat butter is often called European style butter because the standard fat ratio (to that of water and milk solids) is at least 82% and often 85%.
+This is higher than the average of around 81% in the US.
 The term is more about the amount of fat in the butter than about where it was made.
 Even when cultured or high fat butter is produced in the US, it’s still typically referred to as European style.

 But enough with the science lesson, let’s talk about the cookies.
-In flavor they remind me of cookies I grew up eating from a giant blue tin filled with crinkly paper muffin wrappers stacked with 2 or 3 cookies.
+In flavor they remind me of the Danish butter cookies I grew up eating from a giant blue tin filled with crinkly paper muffin wrappers stacked with 2 or 3 cookies.
 But these Butter Cookies taste fresher, more buttery: better.

-The dough freezes beautifully and there’s no need to thaw before baking, just add a minute or so to the baking time.
+I have good news if you want to make this butter cookie recipe ahead of time: the dough freezes beautifully.
+There’s no need to thaw before baking, just add a minute or so to the baking time.
 I like to pre-slice the dough logs before freezing.
 If you freeze them without slicing first, a thin bladed or serrated edge knife works best to slice when frozen.

 How to Make Butter Cookies